 Many stores offer cash envelope wallets that will allow you to stash your envelopes in addition to your other wallet essentials.
 You can still have a functional wallet that offers an organized way to keep track of your cash.

 Cash envelope budgeting can be a great way to get your spending under control.
-If you are still struggling to stop overspending, then starting a spending journal might be the next step to kick your spending habits.
+If you are still struggling to stop overspending, then starting a spending journal might be the next step to kicking your spending habits.

 Budgeting is a very personal choice.
 Although the cash envelope system isn’t right for everyone, there is a way to budget that will work for you.
 Consider taking our completely free course to build a budget that works for your lifestyle today.